missionpinball/mpf-docs/index.rst

 67 of 342 documents have been updated for 0.30 and added to this site.
-We're working as fast as we can, but there are 206,937 total words in the MPF documentation, so this process may take awhile. :)
+We're working as fast as we can, but there are 206,937 total words in the MPF documentation, so this process may take awhile.
+We're hoping to have it complete by June, 2016.

+MPF has a lot of documentation.
+Here are some of the big parts you can explore now.
+Or view the tree menu on the left (or the "All Docs" in the top menu bar if you're on a mobile device).

 :doc:`First Steps with MPF </start/index>`
 ------------------------------------------